Chicago North Shore & Milwaukee 801-802

 |Description:||Double-end four-section articulated streamliner|

-FUN FACT: When new, the “Electroliner” was tested on the North Shore Line at top speed.
-It was so fast, it would reach road crossings before the crossing gates had time to come down!
-In light of this, the railroad had to rewire the motors to slow the train down slightly.
+FUN FACT: In the early 1950s, the “Electroliner” was tested on the North Shore Line with field shunts, which increased its speed.
+This made it so fast, it would reach road crossings before the crossing gates had time to come down!
+In the interest of safety, the railroad hastily removed the field shunts to slow the train back down.

 COMPARE ME TO: The Burlington Nebraska Zephyr, the museum’s other articulated streamlined train.
 The Zephyr is longer and wider because it didn’t have to fit onto the Chicago elevated; it also features stainless steel construction and has a diesel locomotive that is separate from the rest of the train.